CyberQueens/CyberQueens/4 - Reverse Engineering Exercises/ascii_table_reference.md

  13 0D CR   29 1D GS   45 2D -  61 3D =  77 4D M  93 5D ]  109 6D m  125 7D }
  14 0E SO   30 1E RS   46 2E .
 62 3E >  78 4E N  94 5E ^  110 6E n  126 7E ~
  15 0F SI   31 1F US   47 2F /  63 3F ?
 79 4F O  95 5F _  111 6F o  127 7F DEL

+'5' has the int value 53
+if we write '5'-'0' it evaluates to 53-48, or the int 5 if we write char c = 'B'+32; then c stores 'b'

 ```